zepgram/magento2-fast-vm/Readme.md

 * To re-apply magento permission you can run ``permission`` in command line

 ### Command line
-1. Binary
 * magento (Magento CLI for your project)
 * magento-cloud (Cloud-specific version of the Magento CLI)
 * pestle (A collection of command line scripts for Magento 2 code generation)
 * magerun (The swiss army knife for Magento developers)
 * permission (Apply magento2 permissions on project)

 ### Magento mode
 After installation you can change magento statement.<br>